 If you have had melanoma and recovered, it is very important to examine your body regularly for any unusual changes.
-Your risk of melanoma increases once you have had this cancer.
+Your risk for melanoma increases once you have had this cancer.
 Melanoma can return years later.
-Usually, people who have had melanoma are checked by their skin doctor several times a year.

-Melanoma can spread to other parts of the body very quickly.
+Melanoma can spread to other parts of the body.

 Melanoma treatment can cause side effects, including pain, nausea, and fatigue.

-Some people should see a dermatologist for regular skin exams.
+Some people should see a skin doctor for regular skin exams.
 These include people with:

 A skin doctor can examine you and tell you whether you need regular skin checks.
 Sometimes, unusual moles are removed to prevent them from turning into melanoma.

 You should also examine your own skin once a month.
 Use a mirror to check hard-to-see places.
 Use the ABCDE system and the "ugly duckling" sign when checking your skin.

 The best way to prevent skin cancer is to reduce your exposure to sunlight.
 Ultraviolet light is most intense between 10 a.m. and 4 p.m.
 Try to avoid sun exposure during these hours.
 Protect your skin by wearing a hat, long-sleeved shirt, long skirt, or pants when you have to be outside.
 The following tips can also help:

 - Apply high-quality sunscreen with a sun protection factor (SPF) rating of 30 or higher, even when you are only going outdoors for a short time.